Reginleif88/reginleif_lab/concepts/project-08-concepts.md

 **For this lab:**

-All roles remain on **DC1 (HQ)** for now - this is fine for a 2-DC environments.
+All roles remain on **DC1 (HQ)** for now - this is fine for a 2-DC environment.
 Large enterprises might split roles across DCs.

 ### PDC Emulator Special Responsibilities